Good Day to All! Ma-ayong adlaw sa tanan. And my thanks to CG.com for this excellent website. Salamat CG.com. Opinions:

 If computers were self-aware, I have no doubt that they would unanimously choose the 1916 to 1924 Capablanca as the strongest chess player in history.
 And please no red herring remark that Capa played only 'simple' chess.
 This young Capablanca played some of the most complicated, sharp, double edged, and bizarre positions possible; and played them without making a single losing error (and by all accounts with unsurpassed quickness), something that has always befuddled my mind when I got to peruse through his games.

 A related question is who is the greatest chess player in history.
 The answer depends on the criteria one uses.
 Since I place great emphasis on the ability to play world class chess for the longest period of time, Lasker would be it.
-He was playing at peak form from age 25 until 1924 at age 56.
+He was playing at peak form from 1890 age 22 (when he began a remarkable run of match victories over Bird, Mieses, Blackburne, Showalter, and culminating in his two massacres of Steinitz) until 1925 at age 57 (when he nearly won Moscow after winning new York 1924).
+Kasparov (high plateau from 1980 to 2005) and Karpov (high plateau from 1972 to 1996) would follow.
+(At their very peak though, I believe that Kasparov was stronger than Karpov, and both were stronger than Lasker; and the peak Capablanca and Fischer were stronger than any of them.)

 As corollaries: the best way to evaluate a player's strength is to analyze his games & not his ratings; one cannot use ratings to accurately compare the quality of play of players from the past and present, or even the same player say a decade ago and today; & care should be taken in the use of ratings as a criterion in choosing which players to seed into the upper levels of the WC cycle.
 All the above often entail comparisons between players from different quasi-equilibrium groups separated by space and/or time.

-4. The credible, fair, tried & tested Zonals - Interzonals - Candidates (with known strong players directly seeded into the Interzonals & Candidates; & here ratings may be used with caveats) over the random World Cup and the elitist Grand Prix.
+The credible, fair, tried & tested Zonals - Interzonals - Candidates (with known strong players directly seeded into the Interzonals & Candidates; & here ratings may be used with caveats) over the random World Cup and the elitist Grand Prix.
+If possible long Candidate matches and 16 to 24 game World Championship matches.
+However, with the passing of the state-funded chess era of Soviet times, I begin to doubt if the strict money guzzling qualification process above can be re-installed.

 Alekhine vs. Capablanca - Not definitively resolved.
 If pushed, I would tend to favor Capablanca given that pre-WW 2, there was no definitive cycle to choose the Challenger &, after all is said and done, it was the Champion who set the conditions & who chose his Challenger.
 AAA could & should have chosen Capa; & there was ample time, more than a decade, to do so before WW2.
 On the other hand, Capa's pride may have caused him to behave arrogantly & thus offend AAA.
 The issue is very much debatable. //